Live Shipping Estimates - Available Right Now

 How are containers moved in Wisconsin?

-In Wisconsin, containers are mainly transported by heavy-duty trucks for local delivery, while rail is used for long-distance logistics to cities like Milwaukee, Madison, and Green Bay.
-Specialized methods include crane lifting, "mule" delivery for tight spaces, and roll-back tow trucks.
+In Wisconsin, containers are mainly transported by heavy-duty trucks for local delivery, while rail is used for long-distance logistics to cities like Milwaukee, Madison and Green Bay.
+Specialized methods include crane lifting, "mule" delivery for tight spaces and roll-back tow trucks.

 What are the weight capacities permitted in Wisconsin?

-During winter when roads are frozen, these limits can increase to up to 98,000 pounds in some cases, and special permits can allow for even heavier loads.
-Smaller roads have stricter weight limits to help protect their surfaces.
+In Wisconsin, trucks can legally weigh up to 80,000 pounds when fully loaded.
+For the individual wheels on a single axle, the weight limit is 20,000 pounds, and for two axles working together (called tandem axles), the limit is 34,000 pounds on main highways.
+During winter when roads are frozen, these limits can go up to 98,000 pounds in some cases, and special permits can also allow for heavier loads.
+However, smaller roads have stricter weight limits to help protect their surfaces.

 What are the most popular container dimensions in Wisconsin?